Gmail: Two-step verification

 Gmail supports two-step verification, an optional additional measure for users to protect their accounts when logging in.

-Once enabled, users are required to verify their identity using a second method after entering their username and password when logging in on a new device.
-Common methods include entering a code sent to a user's mobile phone through a text message, entering a code using the Google Authenticator smartphone app, responding to a prompt on an Android/iOS device or by inserting a physical security key into the computer's USB port.
+Once 2-Step Verification (2SV) is enabled, logging in from a new device requires an additional verification method, even after the username and password have been entered.
+These methods, which verify the user's identity, can include responding to a push notification on the user's Android/iOS device, entering a code generated by the Google Authenticator smartphone app, or inserting a physical security key into the computer's USB port."

 Using a security key for two-step verification was made available as an option in October 2014.

 24-hour lockdowns

 If an algorithm detects what Google calls "abnormal usage that may indicate that your account has been compromised", the account can be automatically locked down for between one minute and 24 hours, depending on the type of activity detected.
 Listed reasons for a lock-down include: